Singapore markets open in 6 hours 12 minutes

 Singaporeans sure love acronyms, and the same goes for the real estate sector.
 Broadly, the Urban Redevelopment Authority (URA) has divided Singapore into three main regions, which the URA calls “market segments”.
 It is now easier to search for upcoming launch condos by typing in these three acronyms!

 So what do these acronyms stand for?
-These 28 Singapore districts are grouped into three regions: the Core Central Region (CCR), Rest of Central Region (RCR), and the Outside Central Region (OCR).
+These 28 Singapore districts are grouped into three regions: the Core Central Region (CCR), Rest of Central Region (RCR), and Outside Central Region (OCR).

 Watch Our Video on Singapore’s 28 Districts: CCR, OCR, RCR